 If you want to roll harder, recover faster, and stop fading halfway through a round, strength training for BJJ isn’t optional.
 It’s essential.

 You don’t need to train like a powerlifter or bodybuilder.
-You need smart, functional strength that actually translates to the mat.
-A few well-structured workouts each week can completely change your game.
+You need smart, functional strength that translates to the mat.
+A few well-structured workouts each week can change your game.

 FAQ